chef/chef-web-docs/chef_master/source/server_backup_restore.rst

 The ``backup`` subcommand is used to back up all Chef server data.
 This subcommand:

+* Is currently broken across many versions, so do not use it: `https://github.com/chef/chef_backup/issues/26 <https://github.com/chef/chef_backup/issues/26>`__
 * Requires rsync to be installed on the Chef server prior to running the command
 * Requires a ``chef-server-ctl reconfigure`` prior to running the command
 * Should not be run in a Chef server configuration with an external PostgreSQL database; `use knife ec backup <https://github.com/chef/knife-ec-backup>`__ instead